EasyCorp/EasyAdminBundle/doc/book/list-search-show-configuration.rst

 Depending on your needs you can override these templates in different ways:

-* Override the templates **via configuration**, when you want to decide where to store the custom templates;
+* Override the templates **via Symfony's template overriding mechanism**.
+It's the standard way to override templates in Symfony apps, but it's not flexible enough when you want to override templates differently per entity.
-* Override the templates **via convention**, which is faster to set up because you store the custom templates in a specific directory defined by EasyAdmin.
+* Override the templates **via configuration**.
+You can define, globally or per entity, which template to use to render each part of the backend.
+It gives you unlimited flexibility, but it requires to add some config manually.

 Selecting the Template to Render
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~